amuttsch/go-db-api/README.md

 ## Rate limiting

 Most APIs from Deutsche Bahn are rate limited.
 When you subscribe to an API you have to choose a tier which sets the amount of requests you can make on this API. `go-db-api` has a built in rate limiting which blocks until the next request can be made if you configure it in the `APIConfig`.
-In the case of a limit of 10 requests per minute, each 6 seconds a request is allowed to processes.
+In the case of a limit of 10 requests per minute, each 6 seconds a request is allowed to process.

 If you want to implement your own rate limiting, set the `rateLimitPerMinute` to zero (default).